Martial Arts Injuries

 - If there is any injury or pain, immediately stop the activity to avoid doing further damage.

 - Apply direct pressure to an open wound.
 Go to the nearest emergency department if the wound needs stitching and an anti-tetanus shot.

 - Rest and avoid moving the injured site unnecessarily.

-- Put an ice pack on the injury in order to prevent swelling and minimize pain.
-Flexible ice packs are adjustable for different areas of the body, so it is better to use them for best results.
+- Put an ice pack on the injury to prevent swelling and minimize pain.
+Flexible ice packs are adjustable for different areas of the body, so it is better to use them for the best results.

 - Compress the injury using an elastic bandage and apply splints as needed.

 - Elevate the affected part above the level of the heart to help further decrease the swelling.

 - For concussions, apply an ice pack to the head to reduce swelling.
 Go to the nearest emergency department or contact your doctor as soon as possible, most especially if you experience blurring of vision, intense headache, loss of consciousness, dizziness, and vomiting.